 A pioneer of trade with China

-When Victor Percival attended the signing of the New Zealand China Free Trade Agreement in 2008 it was the culmination of over 50 years of work.
+When Victor Percival attended the signing of the New Zealand China Free Trade Agreement in 2008, it was the culmination of over 50 years of work.
 Percival, a New Zealand businessman, attended his first Canton Trade Fair in 1957, at the height of the Cold War.
 At that time the New Zealand government actively discouraged trade with communist China.
 Percival continued to visit China to develop commercial links, even during the chaos of the Cultural Revolution in the late 1960s.
-Before his death in July 2010 he received honours from both New Zealand and China for his work.
+Before his death in July 2010 he was honoured by both New Zealand and China for his work.

 China – the new economic power

-By 2010 China had overtaken Japan as New Zealand’s third-largest trading partner and had become the second-largest source of imports.
+In 2018 China overtook Australia to become New Zealand’s largest trading partner.
 China was also an increasingly important source of foreign investment, students and tourists.
-In the year ending May 2011 New Zealand had 130,400 visitors from China.
+In 2018 New Zealand had nearly 450,000 visitors from China, second only to Australia.

 India – untapped potential?